 Only Overwrite Empty Areas: In contrast to the

-3D Fill: Modifies the flood filling tool to work in 2D (in-plane only) or 3D (volumetric fill/re-labelling).
+3D Fill: Modifies the flood filling tool to work in 2D (in-plane only) or 3D (volumetric fill/re-labeling).
 3D flood fill is constrained to a small, regional bounding box for performance reasons.
 Read more about flood fills below.

-Segmentation tab on the right-hand sidepanel, you can see the segment IDs which are available in your annotation.
+Segmentation tab on the right-hand side panel, you can see the segment IDs which are available in your annotation.
 You can rename segments as needed.

 The active segment ID under the cursor can be found in the status bar at the bottom of the screen or through the context-sensitive menu on right-click.

 Segments tab that lists segments and allows to edit these.

 A segment is added to the list as soon as it was clicked in the data viewport.